 Samuel is Head of Commercial Litigation and a senior commercial litigator with over 12 years’ experience of handling complex commercial and civil disputes.
-Samuel acts in a variety of contentious matters including breach of contract claims, professional negligence claims, debt recovery proceedings, shareholder and joint-venture disputes, insolvency disputes, construction disputes and domestic and international arbitrations.
+Samuel acts in a variety of contentious matters including breach of contract claims, professional negligence claims, defamation claims, judicial review proceedings, debt recovery proceedings, shareholder and joint-venture disputes, insolvency disputes, construction disputes and domestic and international arbitrations.
 He represents a broad range of clients from high net worth individuals to multi-national corporates.
 He has extensive experience of litigating civil fraud claims and a particular track record in acting for Middle East clients.

 Samuel also advises individual and corporate clients in relation to non-contentious civil matters and has negotiated and prepared several commercial agreements including share sale and purchase agreements, shareholder and joint venture agreements, employment agreements and settlement agreements.